hayatiokur/api-systems-playbook/8_api-lifecycle-playbook.md

 ## Purpose

 APIs are products.
-They need to be designed, launched, maintained and eventually retired.

-A good lifecycle reduces technical debt and prevents breaking customer integrations.
+Just like products, they have a lifecycle.
+They are designed, launched, maintained and eventually retired.
+A lot of teams focus only on building APIs.
+In reality, keeping APIs healthy and documentation good over time is often the harder part.

 ## API Design

-- Understand customer use cases first
-- Keep naming consistent
-- Design for long term maintainability
-- Think about security and scalability early

-## Deployment

-- Test before release
-- Use staging environments
-- Monitor adoption and errors after launch
+Most API problems start during design.
+Changing an API after customers start integrating is painful, so it is important to think through naming, security, consistency and real customer use cases before writing code.
+Good design is usually much cheaper than fixing mistakes later.

-## Versioning
+## Monitoring

-Versioning allows APIs to evolve without breaking existing integrations.

-Common approaches:

-- URL versioning (/v1/users)
-- Header based versioning

-Versioning should be used carefully because every version increases maintenance cost.
+Once an API is live, platform teams should understand how it is being used.
+Things like traffic, latency, errors and support requests provide valuable signals.
+Sometimes customer feedback tells you more than any dashboard.

 ## Deprecation

-APIs should not live forever.

-A typical deprecation process:

-- Announce deprecation
-- Communicate migration path
-- Give customers enough time
-- Monitor remaining usage
-- Retire endpoint
+No API should live forever.
+As products evolve, old APIs become difficult to maintain and hold back innovation.
+A good deprecation process includes early communication (months even a year ahead), a migration path and enough time for customers to adapt.
+The goal is not to surprise anyone.

-## Monitoring
+## Governance

-After release, track:

-- Adoption
-- Error rates
-- Latency
-- Support tickets
-- Customer feedback
+As companies grow, different teams start building APIs.
+Without standards, every API ends up looking different.
+Governance helps create consistency around naming, authentication, documentation and security practices.

 ## Common Mistakes

-- Launching without clear use cases
-- Breaking backward compatibility
-- Poor migration guidance
-- Keeping old versions forever
+Keeping old APIs alive forever because nobody wants to deal with deprecation.

-## Key Takeaways

-- APIs should be managed like products
-- Versioning is expensive but sometimes necessary
-- Deprecation should be planned from day one
-- Monitoring and customer feedback are critical throughout the lifecycle
+Poor communication is usually responsible for more API problems than technology.